Blockade of the Gaza Strip: Ireland

-After visiting Gaza in March 2010, Irish foreign minister Micheál Martin described the Israeli blockade of Palestinian-ruled Gaza as "inhumane and unacceptable" and called on the European Union and other countries to increase pressure on Israel to lift the blockade.
+After visiting Gaza in March 2010, Irish foreign minister Micheál Martin called the Israeli blockade of Gaza "inhumane and unacceptable" and called on the European Union and other countries to increase pressure on Israel to lift the blockade.
 Martin was the first EU foreign minister to enter Gaza in over a year.
-He said that all that is being achieved through the blockade is to "enrich Hamas and marginalize even further the voices of moderation."
+He said that all the blockade achieved was to "enrich Hamas and marginalize even further the voices of moderation".